larkes-cyber/PokedexApp/README.md

   - Gradle kts: Gradle’s Kotlin DSL provides an alternative syntax to the traditional Groovy DSL with an enhanced editing experience in supported IDEs, with superior content assist.
 - Architecture
   - Multi-Module Concept: Modularization is a practice of organizing a codebase into loosely coupled and self contained parts.
 Each part is a module.
 Each module is independent and serves a clear purpose.
-  - [MVI/ViewModel](https://github.com/adeo-opensource/kviewmodel--mpp) Architecture: ViewModel hosts the UiState and initializes it with the default state.
+  - Shared [MVI/ViewModel](https://github.com/adeo-opensource/kviewmodel--mpp) Architecture: ViewModel hosts the UiState and initializes it with the default state.
 ViewModel handles the Intent/Action and Manipulates the UiState causing the View change.
   - [Koin](https://insert-koin.io/docs/reference/koin-mp/kmp/): Koin provides us with an all-in kotlin library to use it in our shared module to create injections that can be used by both Android and iOS
   - Repository Pattern: Repository commonly refers to a storage location, often for safety or preservation.
  - [SqlDelight](https://github.com/cashapp/sqldelight):SQLDelight is a powerful tool for implementing data persistence in Kotlin Multiplatform Mobile (KMM) projects